 Frank Visconti, AIA, LEED AP

-Frank was born in New York City and recently moved with his family to Eugene.
-He graduated Cum Laude from Syracuse University School of Architecture and included studies in Florence, Italy.
-He received a 5-year Bachelor’s of Architecture degree and won the AIA Henry Adams Medal and Luther Gifford Prize for graduating top in his class.
-Among several AIA awards, he received a Florida AIA design award for an unbuilt Elementary School project which he designed as his Undergraduate Thesis.
+Born in New York City, Frank moved with his family to Eugene.
+He graduated Cum Laude from Syracuse University School of Architecture, which included studies in Florence, Italy.
+He won the AIA Henry Adams Medal and Luther Gifford Prize for graduating top in his class and received a Florida AIA design award while still a student.
+He is currently the president elect of the American Institute of Architects – SW Oregon Chapter.